mbodm/WAUZ/README.md

 # WAUZ
-An unzip tool for World of Warcraft addons
+A tiny unzip tool for World of Warcraft addons

 ![WAUZ](screenshot.png)